aslamdoctor/faust-wpgraphql-acf-app/README.md

 All the Post Types and Fields registered using ACF plugin have been placed under `/acf` folder for importing in your WordPress project.

+# WordPress Data

+All the `Songs` and `Albums` data can be found as WordPress export XML file under `/wp-exports` folder.

 # Reference
 https://www.youtube.com/watch?v=q71fEdtqoHI&t=244s